Therapist discussing NDIS behavioural therapy options with parents during a session in a Liverpool clinic.

 • Capacity Building Supports: These help develop long-term skills, independence, and emotional regulation through specialist plans such as Positive Behaviour Support (PBS).

 Whether you're developing a detailed behaviour support plan or working on improving social interaction, these funding categories give NDIS participants access to services delivered by qualified, registered NDIS providers.
+In Liverpool, many participants use both Capacity Building and Core Supports to fund a mix of clinic-based and in-home NDIS behavioural therapy services.

 Types of Behavioural Therapy Funded by NDIS

 Behavioural therapy offers different ways, funded by the NDIS, to help make the quality of life better for each participant.
 These therapies help with skill development, building social skills, and learning how to manage emotions.
+These NDIS-funded behaviour therapies are tailored to help participants in Liverpool with daily functioning and emotional regulation.

 • Positive Behaviour Support: This plan uses real evidence to help lower tough behaviours.
 The therapy gives people special help, like changing the spaces they are in and showing them new skills.